lauradang/shopify-challenge-image-repository/README.md

 4. Try it out!

    a.
-Type one of "homer", "marge", "bart", or "lisa" to display images of those characters OR
+Upload a picture of one of these characters to display the character's images from the repository OR

    b.
-Upload a picture of one of these characters to display the character's images from the repository.
+Type one of "homer", "marge", "bart", or "lisa" to display images of those characters.